codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 ### How does one avoid such discussions?
 In general, discussions usually become ineffective when the people in the room do not have sufficient information to make sensible decisions.
 With respect to architecture, it is usually that people do not have enough context around what they need to optimise for.
-That's great, but let's look at a few examples to illustrate what is meant by this.
+That's a concise way of putting it, but let's look at a few examples to further illustrate what is meant by this.

 #### Example 1 - PoC (Proof of Concept)
 Imagine you are part of a team to produce a proof of concept using 3D technology for presentations (via a headset).
 The